Test tube holder

 A test tube holder is used to hold test tubes.
 It is used for holding a test tube in place when the tube is hot or should not be touched.
 For example, a test tube holder can be used to hold a test tube while it is being heated.
 Moreover, when heating the tube with liquid or solid contained inside, the holder ought to tightly hold a test tube in order for the tube to be safely held while heating.

 Particularly, for liquid heating, when holding a test tube holder with a test tube, hold it such that it aligns with the lab bench and also point the open end of the tube away from yourself or anyone nearby.

 Additionally, while using a test tube holder, the proper distance between the test tube holder and the top of the test tube is approximately 3 centimetres.

 Structure

-Structurally, jaws of a test tube holder are self-closed by a spring.
+Structurally, jaws of a test tube holder are self-closed by a spring and can be manually adjusted.